OctopusDeploy/docs/src/pages/docs/approvals/index.md

 Our support focuses on:

 1. **Productive teams** - Automatically create change requests and associate them with Octopus deployments so you can work with the right stakeholders to ensure your changes are compliant and approved.
 Octopus can also prevent deployments from executing until all approvals are complete.
 2. **Compliant DevOps** - Be sure that no one is deploying unapproved changes to production.
-Your audits become a smooth process as you can demonstrate your company’s processes are being adhered to with system reports.
+Your audits become a smooth process as you can demonstrate your company's processes are being adhered to with system reports.

 ## ServiceNow change management without friction